Labor Force Participation Rate and Why It Hasn't Improved Much

-The labor force participation rate increased between 1948 until the late 1990s.
+The labor force participation rate increased from 1948 until the late 1990s.
 From 1948 to 1963, the rate remained below 60 percent.
 But the rate slowly inched up as more women entered the labor force, breaking 61 percent in the early 1970s.

 It rose to 63 percent in the 1980s and reached a peak of 67.3 percent in January 2000.

 The 2001 recession lowered the LFPR fell to 65.9 percent in April 2004.
 It didn't improve throughout the "jobless recovery."
 The 2008 financial crisis sent the participation rate to 62.3 percent by October 2015.
 By November 2018, it had only risen to 62.9 percent.

 That drop should mean that the supply of workers is falling.
 Fewer workers should be able to negotiate for higher wages.
 But that didn't happen.
 Instead, income inequality increased as average income levels suffered.
 Workers couldn't compete when jobs were being outsourced.
 They also couldn't compete with robots.
 Businesses found it more cost effective to replace capital equipment instead of hiring more workers.

 Five Reasons the LFPR Fell and Might Not Get Up